ftctechnh/ftc_app/README.md

+## General Info for 2018 Code:

+Competition Autonomous: Cratersample2
+* drops and turns

+Competition TeleOp: FourwdTeleop2
+* controller for all motors

+NOT DONE, I'll do it sometime -chris

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.